American Receivable Review

 Regardless, American Receivable will not work for some businesses.
 Here are some reasons that American Receivable may not be the factor for you.

-- One year commitment: American Receivable requires that you sign a one-year commitment, the terms of which state that you cannot factor with other businesses during that time.
-If for some reason, you think you’ll want to switch factoring services within the year, you may want to look elsewhere.
+- One-Year Commitment: American Receivable requires that you sign a one-year commitment, the terms of which state that you cannot factor with other businesses during that time.
+If you think you’ll want to switch factoring services within the year, you may want to look elsewhere.
 That said, even if you commit to American Receivable, you are not obligated to sell a certain amount of invoices per month or pay periodic servicing fees.

 Positive Reviews & Testimonials

-American Receivable has a few reviews on Google, all of which were written in the last year.
-The company also has a few testimonials and other videos on their YouTube page.
+American Receivable has a few reviews through the Better Business Bureau and other external sites.
+The company is accredited by the Better Business Bureau and currently has an A+ rating.
+There are also a few testimonials and other videos on American Receivable’s YouTube page.

 Additionally, American Receivable has been named the Best Factoring Service for Small Business by Business News Daily and is currently rated the #1 factoring company by Top Ten Reviews.